lisajamhoury/olos-template/README.md

 npm install
 ```

-if it doesn't work, try this alternative command.
+If it doesn't work, try this alternative command.

 ```bash
 npm install --legacy-peer-deps